-- News of the class - News of the Alumnae Association and the College - An op/ed page for ideas and concerns - Travel tips and ideas - Professional articles (investing, retirement incomes, etc.) - Personal essays (coping with retirement, volunteerism, etc.) - Current reading list, perhaps with brief reviews by classmates - Masthead with the name and address of the editor, and the class officers
+News of the class News of the Alumnae Association and the College An open+ page for ideas and concerns Travel tips and ideas Professional articles (investing, retirement incomes, etc.) Personal essays (coping with retirement, volunteerism, etc.) Current reading list, perhaps with brief reviews by classmates

+Masthead with the name and address of the editor, and the class officers

-The Alumnae Association recommends that the class president subscribe to the student publication The Mount Holyoke News or read it online at http://mountholyokenews.org for information about current campus events.
-She may want to add class news that does not appear in the Quarterly.
+The Association recommends that the class president subscribe to the student publication The Mount Holyoke News or read it online at mountholyokenews.com for information about current campus events.
+They may want to add class news that does not appear in the Quarterly.